M1sT3R-K1Lr0Y/aws-automated-dfir/README.md

 ## Under the hood
 The processes use CloudFormation templates to create Lambda functions which in turn generate the resources needed for a digital forensic investigation.

+## To Do:
+- Verify the `forensic-AnalysisVPCnS3Buckets.yaml` file is capturing S3 access logs from a compromised bucket and placing them in the Forensics S3 bucket
+- Modify the `forensic-MaintenanceVPCnEC2ImageBuilderPipeline.yaml` to use TSK/Autopsy in place of SIFT
+- Create a Windows-only Pipeline to automate the creation of a Windows EC2 instance with TSK/Autopsy, Volatility Workstation, Wireshark, and CFF Explorer

 # Per AWS Labs:

 ## Overview of the Framework